jeffkorba/korbaconsulting.com-wordpress/public/wp-content/plugins/easy-wp-smtp/readme.txt

 Our email logging feature allows you to easily print any email in a clear and easy-to-read format, making it simple to keep track of important email communications.
 Additionally, you can export email logs to PDF format for convenient digital archiving.

+#### Email Alerts

+Receive instant notifications if your emails fail to send, with alerts available through Slack, Microsoft Teams, Discord, SMS/Twilio, webhooks, or email via a secure API.

+Combined with our email logging and resending capabilities, Email Alerts guarantee that no critical email will ever be overlooked.

+#### Backup Connection

+Add a secondary connection that takes over if your main one fails.
+Easy WP SMTP identifies connection errors and effortlessly shifts to the backup mailer, ensuring that failed emails are automatically retried.

+#### Smart Conditional Routing

+Set up rules to route different types of emails through various mailers.
+You can filter by the email's Subject, Message content, From or To addresses, the plugin that generated the email, and more.

+This approach lets you combine transactional and marketing providers for enhanced deliverability.

+#### Rate Limiting

+Control the frequency of emails sent from your WordPress site within a given time to stay aligned with your SMTP provider's limitations.

+Easy WP SMTP lets you set limits on how many emails can be sent each minute, hour, day, week, or month and automatically manages the email queue to keep you within the allowed rate.

+#### Optimized Email Sending

+Is email sending affecting your site's speed?
+Easy WP SMTP can queue your emails to enhance performance.

+With optimized sending, emails are sent in the background when server resources are available, helping to avoid site slowdowns and bottlenecks.

 #### Email Reports

-Track email deliverability and engagement with our email reports feature, which displays open and click-through rates grouped by subject line.
+Track email deliverability and engagement with our email reports feature, which displays open and click-through rates grouped by subject line, regardless of mailer or SMTP service.
 The reports also include information on sent and failed emails each week, ensuring that you're always aware of potential issues.
 Plus, you can view an email report chart right in your WordPress dashboard for quick and easy access.

 #### Weekly Email Summary

 Stay on top of your WordPress email statistics with our weekly email reports, sent to your inbox.
 These reports provide in-depth information on the number of emails sent, as well as opens and clicks.
 The Summary also shows failed email delivery stats, allowing you to quickly identify any potential issues without having to log into WordPress.

+#### WordPress Multisite

+*WordPress Multisite Network Settings*

+Manage WP Mail SMTP settings for all your multisite subsites in one place, simplifying administration for your multisite network.

+*Easily Manage Multisite Emails*

+Network administrators can easily monitor and manage email logs, email reports, debug events, and exports for all subsites in the network from a central dashboard.

 ### Easy WP SMTP Plugin Usage